 - Hold the Option key while clicking the Bluetooth menu to get additional information and settings for Bluetooth devices.

-- With the optional Bluetooth menu activated, select your listed Bluetooth device and the submenu for it should show the detected Received Signal Strength Indicator (RSSI) value for it.
+- With the optional Bluetooth menu activated, select your listed Bluetooth device and the submenu for it should show the detected RSSI value for it.

-- The value of RSSI should be in between 0 and -50dbm.
-The higher the value, the better performance.
+- RSSI should be between 0 and -50.
+The higher the value the better performance.

 - Move your tablet closer to the computer to get a higher value of RSSI.